Father appears in court following death of infant in Forrest Co. - NewsBreak

 Related

 JONES COUNTY, Miss.
-(WDAM) - A homeowner shot an alleged home invasion suspect overnight on Earl Brashier Road, according to the Jones County Sheriff’s Department.
-The homeowner said a suspect, identified by JCSD as 47-year-old Carl Smith, broke into his home.
-Fearing for his safety, The homeowner fired one round from a handgun, striking Smith in the arm.
+(WHLT) – Jones County deputies are investigating after they said a suspect was shot during a home invasion.
+The incident happened overnight on Earl Brashier Road.
+Investigators said the suspect, 47-year-old Carl Smith, broke into the home.
+During the incident, the homeowner shot Smith in the arm.
+Smith was taken to the […]

 WLBT